Studying abroad can be fun and fulfilling. Going to a post-secondary school in another country is a great way to grow, learn, and see the world.

 Alberta programs for studying abroad

 Alberta Advanced Education offers support for programs that provide foreign work and study experiences for students.
+These include summer school in Czech Republic, and Chinese government scholarships.

 Study abroad on your own